ArduPilot/ardupilot_wiki/plane/source/docs/fpv-plane.rst

 Now setup your TX to provide the ability to output six different levels on Channel 8.
 This will be your flight mode channel.
 (the default flight mode channel can be adjusted by the FLTMODE_CH param, it defaults to channel 8).
-See setup instructions `for various transmitters <common-rc-transmitter-flight-mode-configuration>`__.
+See setup instructions `for various transmitters <common-rc-transmitter-flight-mode-configuration.html>`__.
 Now that the TX can select 6 modes (usually using combining two three-position-switches), set your flight modes for each switch position.
 It is strongly recommended to initally use two positions for MANUAL mode, allowing you to "bailout" to MANUAL no matter what position the second switch is in.
 It's a lot easier to remember to just slam one switch down( or up)